 This is actually really cool.

-Okay, so how can you make a Facebook cover photo that looks amazing on desktop and mobile devices?
+Okay, so how can you make a Facebook cover photo that looks amazing on desktop and mobile devices, with all the different aspect ratios in between?

 The Best Facebook Cover Photo Size for Desktop and Mobile

-The solution to this Facebook cover photo problem is to make your image much taller than the recommended 820 x 312 pixels.
+The solution to this Facebook cover image problem is to make your photo much taller than the recommended 820 x 312 pixels.

 Specifically, your image should be 820 pixels wide by 462 pixels tall.